 This is because you will be able to buy items in bulk and use some of that freezer space for some good.
 If you cook large volumes of food, you can often freeze it and put it aside for another day.

-For instance, buy a larger amount of chicken and whip up one big meal, setting it aside in the freezer once it’s done.
+For instance, buy a larger amount of chicken breast and whip up one big meal, setting it aside in the freezer once it’s done.
 You can freeze most things, and in the long run it will cost you far less money than spending $5 on a McDonalds every single evening.

 It’s also ideal if you’re the family cook and you’re cooking for large amounts of people.
 Takeaways for the whole family every single day just isn’t cheap!

 If you find that there just aren’t enough hours in the day, you may be thinking that meal prepping is just too much precious time gone out of your day.
 As it turns out, meal prepping is perfect if you need to multitask.

 You can be cooking your dinner, and while it’s in the oven or on the stove you can prep lunch at the same time.
 This can be a massive time saver that I’m sure you’ll thank yourself for.
 You can even cook multiple different things at the same time, and while things are cooking you may even be able to get some chores done around the house such as washing the dishes or hanging out the laundry.

 If you’re carefully monitoring your calories for your muscle gain or weight control goals, meal prepping can be a massive asset in learning portion control.
 Whenever you’re trying to gain your muscles, it’s important to consider calories in and calories out.

 When you are already preparing your healthy meals before you eat them you are keeping track of the things that you are consuming which makes it a lot easier to track.